-Following \cite{bruhattits1}, \cite{bruhattits}, we define a larger class of bounded groups as follows: \begin{defi} A subgroup ${\tt Q} \subset G(K)$ will be called {\sl schematic} if there exists a smooth $\cO$-group scheme $\gG$, with connected fibres and of finite type with $\gG_{_K} \simeq G \times K$ such that ${\tt Q} = \gG(\cO)$. \end{defi} {\em Throughout this paper we work under the assumption that all the {{\tt n}-Bruhat-Tits} group schemes we study are {\em connected} and the generic fibre $G_{_K}$ is a product $G \times _{_{\spec k}} \spec~K$; we call this the {\em ``generically split case"}}.
+{\em Throughout this paper we work under the assumption that all of the {{\tt n}-Bruhat--Tits} group schemes we study are {\em connected} and the generic fibre $G_{K}$ is a product $G \times _{\spec(\mathbb{Z})} \spec(K)$; we call this the {\em ``generically split case''}}.
 As we have mentioned above, parahoric subgroups are all {\sl schematic}.
-However, Bruhat and Tits study a larger class of schematic subgroups of $G(K)$ which are defined by {\em concave functions} (in fact they work with the class of quasi-concave functions).
+However, Bruhat and Tits study a larger class of schematic subgroups of $G(K)$ which are defined by {\em concave functions} (in fact, they work with the class of quasi-concave functions).